Ayush-Singhal-2004/JAVA-NOTES/README.md

 #Multithreading in JAVA :
 1. A thread is a single flow of control within a program.
 It is sometimes called the 'Execution Context' because each thread must have its own resources - like the program counter and the execution stack - as the context for execution.
-2. All threads in a program still share many resources, such as memory space
+2. All threads in a program still share many resources, such as memory space and opened files.
+Therefore, a thread may also be called a lightweight process.
+3. Multithreading in Java is an act of executing a complex process using virtual processing entities independent of each other.
+These entities are called threads.
+Threads in Java are virtual and share the same memory location of the process.
+As the threads are virtual, they exhibit a safer way of executing a process.